Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 ### Text in MyBox Clipboard<a id="myboxTextClipboard" />
 1. Add/Delete/View texts in MyBox Clipboard.
-2. Add text in System Clipboard.
-3. Paste selected text in System Clipboard.
-4. In context menu of all text input controls, MyBox Clipboard can be popped for selecting text to paste.
+2. Add text in System is onl text input controls, MyBox Clipboard can be popped for selecting text to paste.

 ### Text in System Clipboard<a id="systemTextClipboard" />
 Load/Refresh/Delete text in System Clipboard: